Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_const.rst

 .. title: 03 - const
 .. slug: 03_const
-.. description: accessors and const member function qualifier
+.. description: const member function qualifier
 .. author: Xeverous

 So far we have talked about member functions and how they can shield the class from undesirable use.
 This lesson extends the topic, covering few very common kinds of member functions.